How we use burn face masks to treat burns

 Facial burns can be incredibly painful and cause severe scarring, but the right treatment can minimize the scars that develop as your burns heal.
 In most cases, a burn face mask is one of the most effective treatments we can use to manage swelling and scarring from facial burns and skin grafts.

-At the Regions Hospital Burn Center, we use the latest in face mask treatments, including face masks invented at our center.
+At the Regions Hospital Burn Center, we use the latest burn in face mask treatments, including face masks invented at our center.
 We’ll fit the mask to your face, making sure to manage facial scars as much as possible.

 Types of burn face masks

-Transparent face masks, transparent neck orthoses and fabric masks can be used to treat facial burns.
+Transparent burn face masks, transparent neck orthoses and fabric masks can be used to treat facial burns.
 Burn face masks help the face heal with the least amount of scarring.
 By applying pressure to the burn or scar, the face mask keeps the skin soft and flat during the scar-forming phase of healing.
 Masks we commonly use include:

 Transparent face masks (transparent facial orthosis, TFO)